diggydude/bolthole-bbs/README.md

 Filter selection is "sticky," i.e., the selected filter will remain in effect until you select another one.

 In a like manner, only the user's last 100 blog posts and uploads are shown on their profile.
 Older content can be reached via the site search.

+ANSI art embedding works by converting the ANSI file to HTML and displaying it in an iframe.
+To embed ANSI art in your profile or blog post:

+* Upload the ANSI art file.
+The uploader is located under your profile in the left sidebar accordion.

+* Copy its MD5 file hash from the file details page.

+* Paste the hash between `[ansi]` tags in your profile "about" field or blog post.

+The ANSI art converter currently assumes Code Page 437.
+In future releases, users will be required to put ANSI files in a zip archive along with a FILE_ID.DIZ file indicating the character encoding before uploading it.
+PHP's magic database identifies ANSI files as `application/octet-stream`.
+Obviously, allowing users to upload `application/octet-stream` files isn't such a hot idea.

+The GeSHi synatx highlighter supports over 200 programming languages.
+I've included only a few language files to avoid adding 2 MB to the package size.
+You can download GeSHi at the link above and add additional language files to `lib/vnd/geshi/lang`.